dajudge/psqlproxy/README.md

 psqlproxy
 -
-psqlproxy is a proxy server for PostgreSQL that enables you to delegate transport encryption and authentication out of your own code into an external runtime components.
-It's primary purpose is to run alongside your business services in a Kubernetes deployment as a sidecar.
+psqlproxy is a proxy server for PostgreSQL that enables you to delegate transport encryption and authentication out of your own code into an external runtime component.
+Its intended purpose is running alongside your business services in a Kubernetes deployment as a sidecar.

 It always requests SSL encrypted communication with the PostgreSQL server and can be configured to reject